-At the beginning of the 12th century, Wales consisted of numerous independent principalities and kingdoms, which were often in conflict with each other.
-The Anglo-Norman kings did not directly engage in the conquest of Welsh lands, leaving this task to the Lords of Marches, border territorial units with extensive autonomy.
-As part of this gradual conquest of southern Wales, in 1107 king Henry I gave the Gower peninsula to Henry de Beaumont, Earl of Warwick, who invaded the area and immediately built a castle in Swansea.
-He also distributed the land on the peninsula to his supporters, giving the area around Mumbles to William de Londres, a Norman knight who was also the owner of the Ogmore castle.
-Shortly after receiving new lands, around 1106, William built the Oystermouth Castle on the hill above Swansea Bay.
+In the early 12th century, Wales consisted of numerous independent principalities and kingdoms that were often in conflict with each other.
+Anglo-Norman kings did not engage directly in the conquest of Welsh lands, leaving this task to the lords of the marches, border territorial units with broad autonomy.
+As part of the gradual conquest of South Wales, in 1107 King Henry I granted the Gower Peninsula to Henry de Beaumont, Earl of Warwick, who invaded the area and immediately built Swansea Castle.
+He also distributed land on the peninsula to his followers, giving the area around the Mumbles to William de Londres, a Norman knight who also owned Ogmore Castle.
+Shortly after receiving the new lands, William built Oystermouth Castle (Ystum Llwynarth) on a hill above Swansea Bay.
 This original building was probably a wood and earth circuit of the fortifications (ringwork).

-The castle was built on a hill, sloping on the eastern side towards the waters of Swansea Bay.
-It received the form of a polygon in the plan, with defensive walls narrowing towards the south-east, where there was an entrance to the inner ward.
-It was secured by a gatehouse from the second half of the 13th century, consisting of two flanking horseshoe towers with a diameter of about 7 meters, flanking the barrel-vaulted passage centrally located in the ground floor.
-Compared to other similar structures from this period (eg Caerphilly), the gate at Oystermouth was simpler and less fortified.
-It had two sets of doors and one portcullis, but no rooms on the sides of the passage from which the corridor could be fired.
+In the plan, the castle received the form of a polygon with defensive walls narrowing towards the south-east, where there was an entrance to the courtyard.
+It was secured by a gate from the third quarter of the 13th century, consisting of two horseshoe or semicircular towers with a diameter of about 7 meters, flanking the barrel-vaulted passage centrally located in the ground floor.
+Compared to other similar structures from this period (e.g. Caerphilly, Tonbridge, Llangynwyd), the gate in Oystermouth was simpler and less fortified.
+It had a door and one portcullis, but no rooms on the sides of the passage from which the corridor could be fired.
 Only square openings, the so-called murder holes were in the vault.
-All this would indicate an earlier construction of the gate were accessible through entrances from the courtyard and a spiral staircase embedded in the thickness of the wall.
+All this would indicate an earlier construction of the gate in Oystermouth than in Caerphilly, where a number of improvements have been made and the security of passage has been greatly enhanced.

-The oldest stone building of the castle was a quadrilateral keep with dimensions of 16.8 x 10 meters, with walls 1.7 meters thick, located on a rocky elevation of the area.
-In the 13th century, it was expanded from the north, which more than doubled its size and provided the main living and representative rooms in the castle.
-The original entrance to it was at the level of the first floor, but already in the 13th century a new entrance was pierced in the ground floor in the western part of the southern wall, around which a vestibule was erected at the beginning of the 14th century.
+The oldest stone building of the castle was a Romanesque, four-sided keep with dimensions of 16.8 x 10 meters, with walls 1.7 meters thick above a battered plinth, located on a rocky elevation of the area.
+In the first half of the thirteenth century, it was expanded from the north, which more than doubled its size and provided the main living and representative rooms in the castle.
+The original entrance to the keep was at the level of the first floor, but already in the 13th century a new entrance was pierced in the ground floor in the western part of the southern wall, around which a vestibule was erected at the beginning of the 14th century.
 Initially, only a hatch in the floor and a ladder led to the ground floor.
-Only from the end of the 13th century, the communication between the floors was provided by a staircase in the north-west part of the keep.
-The main living quarters were on the first floor.
-The representative great hall was located in the southern part, and the private room (solar) on the north side.
-The ground floor was vaulted and probably had an auxiliary character.
-The hall could be covered with an open roof truss.
-With the addition of buildings around the keep, new doors were introduced to improve communication.
-In this way, it was possible to easily go to the north-west range and the chapel on the south-east side.
+Only from the end of the 13th century, the communication between the floors was provided by a staircase in the western, projecting part of the keep.
+It ended on a turret (covered by a parapet), to the north of which the wall-walk was extended with a wooden porch along the western wall of the keep.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.